tetra-framework/tetra

 Component encapsulation

-Each component combines its Python, HTML, CSS and JavaScript in one place for close proximity of related code.
+Each component combines its Python, HTML, CSS and JavaScript in one place for proximity of related code.

 Resumable server state